QuailAutomation/openhab2-addons/addons/binding/org.openhab.binding.marlinfireplace/README.md

 Just supports the fireplace thing, which has current temperature read, fireplace mode read/set, set temp read/set and actuator read (fireplace on/off).
 The fireplace mode has to be in mode ''WEB'' in order for the set point to be accepted.

 ## Discovery
-This needs a configured MQTT service for discovery to work.
+No discovery supported, manual configuration required.
+Configuration is done via paper UI.
+This needs a configured MQTT service to work, typically done via services/mqtt.cfg.
+See http://docs.openhab.org/addons/bindings/mqtt1/readme.html

 ## Thing Configuration